What is Black Dandyism? Breaking Down This Year’s Met Gala Theme

 AdvertisementADVERTISEMENT

-This year’s theme also comes at a time when diversity, equity and inclusion initiatives are under legislative attack, leaving even non-federal organizations folding under the pressure.
-Add onto that the fashion industry’s less than welcoming reputation for inclusivity.
+This year’s theme also comes at a time when diversity, equity and inclusion initiatives are under legislative attack, leaving even non-federal organisations folding under the pressure.
+Add onto that the fashion industry’s less-than-welcoming reputation for inclusivity.

-This is the first time a Met Gala theme will be honoring Black style specifically.
+This is the first time a Met Gala theme will be honouring Black style specifically.
 Though the moment is celebratory and long overdue, it’s giving some pause.
 Historically speaking, many white people have had a hard time — or just been plain ignorant — about the line between appreciation and appropriation of Black culture.
-From cornrows to trends deemed as “ghetto fabulous,” all too often we’ve seen mainstream culture co-opt and capitalize off of Black culture while simultaneously villainizing those who created it.
+From cornrows to trends deemed as “ghetto fabulous,” all too often we’ve seen mainstream culture co-opt and capitalise off of Black culture while simultaneously villainising those who created it.

-Though the dress code is “Tailored for You,” a nod to the exhibition’s focus, some social media users fear there will be non-Black attendees who may make racist and egregious choices.
-(Blackface isn’t totally outside of the realm of possibilities, unfortunately, some believe.)
+Though the dress code is “Tailored for You,” a nod to the exhibition’s focus, some social media users feared there would be non-Black attendees who may make racist and egregious choices.
+(Blackface wasn’t totally outside of the realm of possibilities, unfortunately, some believed.)

-One person on X said “I'm still nervous about this Met Gala theme [because] it can get real racist, REAL fast.”
-Some have also noted that they will be keeping their eye out for notable figures who should be at this year’s gala but have never been invited in years prior.
+One person on X said, “I'm still nervous about this Met Gala theme [because] it can get real racist, REAL fast.”
+Some have also noted that they would be keeping their eye out for notable figures who should be at this year’s gala but have never been invited in years prior.
 Bria Van Cooten posted a TikTok video calling out the Costume Institution for never inviting Ambrose, an influential dandy and costume designer.
-While things could go sideways, it is refreshing that this year’s theme is honoring the impact of Black style.
-Let’s hope white celebs read the room and approach their outfit choices wisely, and with the reverence the theme deserves.
-Overall, viewers just want to tap into their inner Miranda Priestly, not their inner Jesse Jackson.

-The Met Gala will take place on Monday, May 5 in New York City.
-Viewers can watch live coverage on Vogue’s YouTube channel, E! and Peacock at 6 p.m.
-ET.
-And keep it locked to @r29unbothered on Tiktok and Instagram for our coverage!

 AdvertisementADVERTISEMENT